M1XZG/M1XZG/README.md

 I'm currently working at [GitHub](https://github.com) :octocat: and :heartpulse: it!

 Mostly I like to tinker with bash/zsh scripts and home automation.
-I love [Raspberry Pi's](/raspberrypi) and use quite a few of them in use for various jobs around the house.
-Most recently I'm using a Pi 4 8GB with [Docker](/docker) to run a couple of custom containers which I might release as well as [Plex](/plex).
+I love `Raspberry Pi's` and use quite a few of them in use for various jobs around the house.
+Most recently I'm using a Pi 4 8GB with `Docker` to run a couple of custom containers which I might release as well as `Plex`.
 Most recently adding another Pi 4 with 8GB running my own [kiosk](https://github.com/M1XZG/Raspberry-pi-kiosk-config) configuration and [ADS-B Reception, Decoding & Sharing with Docker](https://sdr-enthusiasts.gitbook.io/ads-b/).

 Some of my fav projects and organisation on GitHub that I'm part of, support or just use are: